Kinshuk1993/teamProject/README.md

 * Thomas Mannsverk Eliassen
 * Yiting Zhang

-## Operating interface for large-scale Wireless Sensor Networks

-This project is a proof of concept, for showing that it is possible to create a Graphical User Interface for a Wireless Sensor Networks.
-The GUI provides an easy drag-and-drop interface for creating a WSN and then exporting it as a Bigraph algebraic expression or a BIG file.
+## Project description

+This repository contains the source code for a test version of an Operating Interface for large-scale Wireless Sensor Networks.
+This application allows a user to create a WSN while a bigraph algebraic representation is build in the background.
+When a user is done building their network they can export the WSN to a BIG file.

+This application follows the paper "Modelling and Verification of Large-Scale Sensor Network Infrastructures" by Michele Sevegnani et al. and provides an easier way to create WSN model.
+However, this is just a Proof of concept and does not provide a fully implemented version, and has some problems that have not been fixed at this point.

-The program is available in the BigraphUI.jar file.
+The program is available to run in its current state with the BigraphUI.jar file.

-## Program structure
+### Work with this program

+This program was build following Eclipse standard package structure, and is split in two packages, controller and application.
-The program consists of a controller package that handles the relationship between each node, area, and application.
-As well as exports the WSN to a Bigraph expression and BIG file.
+The application contains the GUI, and interacts with the controller to create the Bigraph and the BIG file.

-The application package contains the structure for the graphical elements of the application.